-7. Maintain ability to meet eligibility criteria for medical assisting with or without reasonable accommodations.

-8. Maintain an adequate level of health including freedom from chemical dependency and/or mental disorder.

-9. Northwest-Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
+- 2. Students must be accepted by clinical agencies for all clinical experiences.
+Must complete 120 unpaid clinical hours during the last semester in the Medical Assisting program in facility assigned by Medical Assisting Department (hours completed Monday Friday according to facility hours, can not guarantee night and weekend hours). - 3.
+Students must perform a satisfactory evaluation on all clinical skills. - 4.
+Maintain ability to meet eligibility criteria for medical assisting with or without reasonable accommodations. - 5.
+Maintain an adequate level of health including freedom from chemical dependency and/or mental disorder. - 6.
+Northwest Shoals Community College reserves the right to remove from the program any student who is refused use of facilities by a clinical agency.
 A student who is refused use of a facility is considered refused by all agencies associated with the program.
 Therefore, the program is not required to find an alternative site.